 Bruce is an active member of the American Bar Association's committee on Assisted Reproductive Technology.
 He is admitted to the Massachusetts bar, and has been named a Rising Star by Super Lawyers Magazine every year since 2014.

-Bruce has served as an adjunct professor of law at Northeastern University School of Law and Suffolk University Law School, teaching Assisted Reproductive Technology law.
+Bruce has served as an adjunct professor of law at Northeastern University School of Law and Suffolk University Law School, teaching Assisted Reproductive Technology law and Family Law.

 Legal Solutions for Growing Families